newrelic/infrastructure-agent/docs/integrations_dry_run.md

 ## Dry-Run
 Since version 1.27.0 the Infrastructure Agent can run integrations in Dry-Run mode for troubleshooting.
-In this mode, the Agent will run integrations form provided configuration and it will print the integrations output in the standard output.
+In this mode, the Agent will run integrations from provided configuration and it will print the integrations output in the standard output.

 This mode supports a single configuration file or a folder with multiple configuration files.